RPTU-EIS/Security-Conscious-Hardware/cva6-serdiv/README.md

 In a security-conscious design, the worst-case operand-dependent latency dictates the performance.
 This means that, in the original design, whenever b is confidential, the worst-case latency (WIDTH+2) must be assumed.
 As a consequence, we have optimized the design by adding fast paths to handle these cases.
+These changes were contributed to the CVA6 project and merged on June 16th 2023.

 ## Timing Behavior (Security-Conscious Design)